isagarchauhan/SwiftUI-Component/README.md

 ### ✅ `CircleLoader`
 This SwiftUI animation that creates the small circles (it's accept dynamic value) which are moving along the edge of a large circle, with each circle intercepting almost 20% of the other circles, giving continuous rotation, overlapping loader effect based on size of circle.

+### ✅ `MorphCircleView`
+Wrapped up a fun little animation in SwiftUI – featuring three morphing, pulsing circles rotating inside a larger circle with a smooth effect.
+The movement is fully dynamic, with subtle overlaps and seamless transitions.✨

 ---

 Import the components into your project: